 F. Interviewer Guidelines

 - Interviewer Guidelines are for later reference.
 You can include a rubric about scoring the questions or write solutions to the problems in this section.
 These can be used by your team while evaluating the test.

 Note: Interviewer Guidelines are only visible to your team and you; however, candidates cannot view these notes.

 You can support your problem statement and internal notes by attaching a relevant reference file in these sections.
 Refer to the How to Attach a File to a Problem Statement topic for more information.

-- The Questions you create are stored in the HackerRank Library under the “My company questions” section.
-The Question type and the associated tags are indicated below every Question title as shown below.
+The Questions you create are stored in the HackerRank Library under the “My company questions” section.
+The Question type and the associated tags are indicated below every Question title.